webrtc/KITE/README.md

 You can use example configuration file `./KITE-AppRTC-Test/configs/local.config.json` as starting point.

-Read below about the configuration file, check that you have the desired browsers available listed in your configuration file.
+Read below about the configuration file, check that the desired browsers listed in your configuration file are available in your system.

 ### Understanding a basic configuration file